annisa-rachma/admin-turu/README.md

 # Turu CMS
 ## Introduction
-This README provides information to help you understand and use the CMS for managing lodgings.
+This README provides information to help understand and use the CMS for managing lodgings.

 ## Links
 - Live Site Admin CMS URL: [Live site](https://turu-cms.web.app)